nichiesystems/uswdocs/src/faq/android/es/dexes-swaps/why-can-not-i-swap-bitcoin-and-other-coins.md

 Currently swap actions are limited to assets residing on Ethereum and Binance Smart Chain blockchains.

-Unstoppable aims to add decentralized swap capabilities for Bitcoin, Zcash and some other blockchains in the near future.
+Scurdex aims to add decentralized swap capabilities for Bitcoin, Zcash and some other blockchains in the near future.